naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Extract branching order information from OpenToL subtrees
 - Apply this branching information to resolve polytomies in the original tree
 - Batch API requests where possible to minimize network overhead
+- Handle "mrca" nodes (e.g., "mrcaott170987ott201497") correctly as legitimate internal nodes

 ### Polytomy Resolution Strategy
 1. **Primary Resolution**: Use OpenToL topology to inform polytomy resolution where possible
-2. **Secondary Resolution**: For remaining polytomies, resolve by pruning descendant subtrees to minimize tip loss
+2. **Handling Partial Resolution**: For partially resolved nodes (containing both resolved subtrees and unresolved direct children):
+   - Keep the resolved portion as one child
+   - Select one unresolved taxon to keep (preferably one with multiple descendants) as the second child
+   - Prune all other unresolved taxa
+3. **Information Loss Minimization**: When choosing which unresolved taxon to keep, prioritize those with more descendant tips
-3. **Optimization**: Compute branch lengths on the resolved topology using IQTree (preferred for large trees) or RAxML-NG
+4. **Optimization**: Compute branch lengths on the resolved topology using IQTree (preferred for large trees) or RAxML-NG

 ### Sequence Integration
+- Track all pruned taxa for later reintegration via placement
 - Place pruned tips and unplaced sequences onto the backbone tree
 - Support for grafting family-level subtrees using the Bactria pipeline's `graft_clades` step